Lianyungang: Expressway

 Lianyungang is the intersection of G15 Shenyang–Haikou Expressway, G25 Changchun–Shenzhen Expressway and G30 Lianyungang–Khorgas Expressway.

 Port

 Lianyungang port is among the 10 largest ports in China and the 30 largest port in the world.
 The cargo throughput of Lianyungang port is 210 million ton/year (2015).
 The container throughput is 5 million TEU/year (2015).
 The port is part of the Maritime Silk Road that runs from the Chinese coast to the south via Singapore towards the southern tip of India, to Mombasa, then through the Suez Canal to the Mediterranean with its connections to Central and Eastern Europe.
+Lianyungang Port connects the Yangtze River Delta to the south, the Bohai Bay to the north, Northeast Asia to the east across the sea, the central and western parts of the country to the west, and direct access to Central Asia and Europe.
+It is at the intersection of east–west communication and sea-land transformation.
+It is the eastern bridgehead and the new Eurasian Continental Bridge.
+It is one of the three main ports in my country's coastal major ports, regional central ports and the Yangtze River Delta port group.